mikeknep/website/_notes/terraform_aws.md

 Examples include:
 - encryption (prefer KMS, but some situations require the default AES256)
-- cross-account access (trusted principals on the bucket's policy)
+- cross-account access (trusted principals on the bucket's policy) To combat this, focus on creating many small modules that can be composed together.
+- client read/write policies
+- bucket policy statements (require SSL, open cross-account access, etc.)
+- kms key with alias and default policy

 ---